Saqlain-qark/Idea-Adventurer/README.md

 git push origin my-new-feature
 ```
 8. Create a pull request by clicking the "New pull request" button on the main repository page and selecting your forked repository and the branch with your changes.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgements

-This project was created by [Your Name Here].
-Special thanks to [Contributor Names Here] for their contributions to the project.
+This project was created by ['Mohammed Saqlain'](./https://github.com/Saqlain-qark).
+Special thanks to Kunal Chandra Kar and Mayank Kumar for their contributions to the project.